 Public transport access includes 23 bus stops.
 The crime rate in the Unincorporated ACT LGA is low at 1,789 incidents per 100,000 population.

-From an investment perspective, Dunlop offers a gross rental yield of 2.9%, rated as low yield.
+On the investment side, Dunlop shows a gross rental yield of approximately 2.9%, rated as low yield.
 Property prices are near the state median ($838K/$1.0M).
 The price-to-income ratio of 6.4x is considered moderate.
 House prices have moved -0.2% year-on-year.
+Population growth of +1.3% year-on-year points to stable demand fundamentals.
+Building approvals have changed +0% year-on-year, indicating steady development activity.